 The covid-19 pandemic is exacerbating a global-scale conscience on the limits of human life on Earth, and is putting to the fore the mutual interaction between social, cultural and natural processes.
 A whole new understanding of the essence and role of borders needs to be brought into focus.

 The V CHAM International Conference will happen between the 21st and 23rd of July 2021.
-The call for papers is now open.
+This will be a hybrid event – presential and online – held in FCSH, Lisbon.

 Hal Langfur, Department of History, College of Arts and Sciences, University at Buffalo